google/wireit/README.md

 ```
 <!-- prettier-ignore-end -->

-The same goes for `file:` and `glob:` targets.
-For example, it is common to base
+The same goes for file targets.
+For example, it is common to base one
-one `tsconfig.json` on another one:
+`tsconfig.json` on another one:

 <!-- prettier-ignore-start -->
 ```json